gabriel-barata/dbt-Fundamentals/README.md

 ## What is dbt ?

 According to the oficial dbt [docs](https://docs.getdbt.com/docs/introduction)
->"dbt™ is a SQL-first transformation workflow  that lets teams quickly and collaboratively deploy analytics code following software
+>dbt™ is a SQL-first transformation workflow  that lets teams quickly and collaboratively deploy analytics code following software
 >engineering best practices like modularity, portability, CI/CD, and documentation.
-Now anyone on the data team can safely contribute to production-grade data pipelines."
+Now anyone on the data team can safely contribute to production-grade data pipelines.

 dbt stands for **Data Build Tool** and allows users to define their data models using SQL, and then uses these models to generate optimized SQL code that can be run against a data warehouse or other data storage system.
 This allows users to build a maintainable and scalable data infrastructure that can be easily updated and extended over time.